-You should not use this medicine if you have any of the following conditions: uncontrolled high blood pressure, heart disease, a blood-clotting disorder, circulation problems, diabetic problems with your eyes or kidneys, unusual vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you also take certain hepatitis C medication, if you have major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, or a blood clot, jaundice caused by pregnancy or birth control pills, or cancer of the breast, uterus/cervix, or vagina.
+You should not use this medicine if you have: uncontrolled high blood pressure, heart disease, a blood-clotting disorder, circulation problems, diabetic problems with your eyes or kidneys, unusual vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you also take certain hepatitis C medication, if you have major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, or a blood clot, jaundice caused by pregnancy or birth control pills, or cancer of the breast, uterus/cervix, or vagina.

 Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 You should not use the vaginal ring if you smoke and are older than 35 years of age.

-Using this medicine can increase your risk of blood clots, stroke, or heart attack.
-You are even more at risk if you have high blood pressure, diabetes, high cholesterol, or if you are overweight.
-Your risk of stroke or blood clot is highest during your first year of using the vaginal ring.
-Your risk is also high when you insert a new ring after not wearing one for 4 weeks or longer.
+Using this medicine can increase your risk of blood clots, stroke, or heart attack, You are even more at risk if you have high blood pressure, diabetes, high cholesterol, or if you are overweight.
+Your risk of stroke or blood clot is highest during your first year of using the vaginal ring, or when you insert a new ring after not wearing one for 4 weeks or longer.

 Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 Your risk increases the older you are and the more you smoke.
 You should not use the vaginal ring if you smoke and are older than 35 years of age.

-You should not use the ethinyl estradiol and etonogestrel vaginal ring if you have:
+You should not use the vaginal ring if you have:

 untreated or uncontrolled high blood pressure;